Ouzzii/mediafire-account-manager/readme.md

 ## Upload a file

-The upload function uploads the file depending on the parameters entered in the currently entered mediafire account.
-It is important to have a full file path, so you should be careful to use os.getcwd() if necessary
+The upload function uploads the file depending on The upload function uploads the file depending on the parameters entered in the currently entered mediafire account.
+It is important to have a full file path, so you should be careful to use os.getcwd() if necessary. the default value for the target parameter is "myfiles", you can upload to that folder by typing only the name of the target folder, if you have 2 folders with the same name you can type the target folder as myfiles/myfolder

 ```python
 Python 3.9.2 (default, Mar 12 2021, 04:06:34)